ramensoftware/windows-11-start-menu-styling-guide/Themes/FrostyGlass/README.md

 ---

+## 🎨 Recommended Setup for Uniformity
+To achieve the exact minimalist "Frosty Glass" look seen in the screenshots, I highly recommend the following setup:

+* **Minimalist Start Menu Folders:** Use only one folder in the Start Menu (e.g., Settings).
+This keeps the UI balanced, placing the power button on the right and your folder on the left.
+Adding more than one folder can disrupt the visual symmetry.
+* **Disable Phone Link:** For a cleaner, clutter-free look, it is recommended to remove the Phone Link integration from your Start Menu.

+---

 ## 📏 Configure Start Menu Size
 To ensure the Start Menu and Search Menu have a uniform, seamless look:
 1. Open the settings for the **Start Menu Size** mod.